charlesrroberts/Free-Music-Archive-Analysis/index.md

 The above chart shows the number of days the top 5 most popular artists, by listens and interest, have been active on the FMA.
 I used a calculated field to get the artists length of time, in days, on the FMA.
 I calculated the difference between the artist_date_created field and a chosen year 2018 because the dataset only has data up to and including 2017.

-Podington Bear has been on the site the longest, at 2814 days, which may be a good indicator why they have the most listens and interest.
-Kevin Macleod, Chris Zabriskie and Jahzzar have been on the site less time but have similar listens and interest counts to Podington Bear.
-It should be noted that Kai Engel has only been on the site for 1600 days, at this point, but ranks quite high for listens and interest suggesting that they are a popular artist compared to the other top artists.
+_Podington Bear_ has been on the site the longest, at 2814 days, which may be a good indicator why they have the most listens and interest. _Kevin Macleod, Chris Zabriskie_ and _Jahzzar_ have been on the site less time but have similar listens and interest counts to _Podington Bear_.
+It should be noted that _Kai Engel_ has only been on the site for 1600 days, at this point, but ranks quite high for listens and interest suggesting that they are a popular artist compared to the other top artists.

 Visit <a href="https://freemusicarchive.org/music/Podington_Bear" target="_blank">https://freemusicarchive.org/music/Podington_Bear</a>